-Each one of our horses available for sale is officially registered with papers from the Tennessee Walking Horse
+Each one of my horses available for sale is officially registered with papers from the Tennessee Walking Horse

 Breeders and Exhibitors Association and/or the Spotted Saddle Horse Breeders and Exhibitors Association.

-We have those official registration papers and signed transfers in hand for each and every horse we offer.
+I have those official registration papers and signed transfers in hand for each and every horse I offer.